22940dev/blog-an4s911/content/issues.md

 ---
+{
+	'comment': {
+		'disqus': {
+			'enable': false,
+	}
+}
+}
 ---
 # Issues

-Please Enter your bug reports and errors below.
-Please [login to GitHub](https://github.com/login) before posting an issue.
+Enter your bug reports and errors below.
+[Login to GitHub](https://github.com/login) before posting an issue.
+This issue will available on this site's [GitHub repo](https://github.com/an4s911/blog-site/issues)

+Thank You for contributing.